Apply for a course transfer if you want to change your enrolment to a new course, campus or mode

 - If you are an international student, you should consider how a course transfer will affect your visa status.

-- Students transferring from a combined degree to a single degree (e.g. Arts/Law to Law), must transfer all units course grouped to the single component degree, including fails, ie all law units.
+- Students transferring from a combined degree to a single degree (e.g. Arts/Law to Law), must transfer all units course grouped to the single component degree.

-- Students transferring from a single degree to a combined degree (e.g. Commerce to Engineering/Commerce), must transfer all units from the first degree, ie Commerce, including fails.
+- Students transferring from a single degree to a combined degree (e.g. Commerce to Engineering/Commerce), must transfer all units from the first degree, ie Commerce.

 - Students transferring from a single degree to another single degree (e.g. Arts to Commerce), can choose to bring across any passed units they choose (within course rules).
 This is also applies if a combined degree student transfers to a completely new combined degree, e.g. Engineering/Commerce to Arts/Law.